Awesome

 ⚠️ This has mostly been tested with Clang.
 If you're using another compiler and have any problems, please get in touch.

-It's much slower (about 10x) if optimisation is disabled though, so you might want to enable optimisation where it's used, even in debug builds.
+It's much slower (about 10x) if optimisation is disabled altogether, so you might want to enable optimisation where it's used, even in Debug builds.

 DSP Library